 Unfortunately this is all we know at present about the game, and also we didn’t actually know what the game was comparable to or going to look like until Jason Daniels supplied GTW with some screenshots.

-The great news is that Jason and Tom both have dug out remains of the game, and plan to finish and release it possibly in 2011/2012!….
-Keep an eye on http://www.jasondaniels.co.uk and Pagoda Facebook page for any screenshots or developments and also check out the recent C64.com article which tells more about the game here: http://www.c64.com/articles/autoguard.html
+The great news was that Jason and Tom both have dug out remains of the game, and planned to finish and release around 2012.
+We were asked to keep an eye on the Pagoda Facebook page for any screenshots or developments and also check out the recent C64.com article which tells more about the game here: http://www.c64.com/articles/autoguard.html

 Jason added the following update on the game: